okTurtles/group-income/TYPESCRIPT-MIGRATION-PLAN.md

 Small, but its own step because these are the renames that break the build from *outside* the file being renamed, so no amount of care inside a wave catches them.

 `Gruntfile.js` names four source paths as literal strings.
 Two are entry points that Steps 5 and 7 will rename; two must never be renamed at all.
+Line numbers re-verified after the Step 3 edits.

 | `Gruntfile.js` | String | When |
 |---|---|---|